apache/mynewt-documentation/docs/tutorials/sensors/air_quality_ble.rst

 Now it's time to go into our ``apps/air_quality/src/main.c`` and change how we read CO2 readings and respond to requests.

-We'll need a task handler with an event queue for the CO2 readings -- they were handled by the shell task in the previous tutorial but now it needs to be replaced by a different handler as shown below.
+We'll need a task handler with an event queue for the CO2 readings.

 .. code-block:: c